Skip to content

 Compliance Context

 FCA-authorized in the UK (ref 504318) since 2008.
 PCI DSS Level 1 service provider, assessed annually by an independent QSA.
-Principal member of Visa, Mastercard, Discover and Diners since 2011 — full scheme-rule accountability, not a sub-merchant arrangement.
+Principal member of Visa, Mastercard, Discover and Diners since 2011, so full scheme-rule accountability rather than a sub-merchant arrangement.
 MSP Acquirer TPP (Third-Party Processor) status.
 The stack matches Worldline (FCA, BaFin, ACPR, ISO 27001) and Worldpay (FCA, BaFin) at the regulatory tier.
-PXP's risk and fraud product runs custom rule engines plus 3DS2 with frictionless flow optimization.
-Not an ML-first stack at the Adyen RevenueProtect or Stripe Radar depth, but proven on BetMGM and Tipico transaction volumes.
-Tokenization is omnichannel — same token across web, mobile and POS, which matters for hospitality merchants but is less material for online-only iGaming operators.
+PXP's risk and fraud product runs custom rule engines plus 3DS2 with frictionless flow optimization, not an ML-first stack at the Adyen RevenueProtect or Stripe Radar depth but proven on BetMGM and Tipico transaction volumes.
+Tokenization is omnichannel, with the same token across web, mobile and POS, which matters for hospitality merchants but is less material for online-only iGaming operators.

 About PXP Financial: Company Background